-What follows building rapport with colleagues and clients is more sales, broad audience loyalty, increased productivity, and more meaningful teamwork.
+Building rapport means more sales, audience loyalty, increased productivity, and more meaningful teamwork.

 We have all been there.
 Some people are just easier to get on with than others.
-There are people that we quickly make a connection with, the conversation starts flowing, and before you know it, you are laughing together and sharing a moment.
+The conversation simply starts flowing.
+Before you know it, you are laughing together and sharing a moment.
 This is building rapport.

 If only there was a way to build this kind of rapport with your audience when doing business.
 If you can make a connection, the conversation flows and then you share a moment.
 This would make communicating how you can make a difference to them so much easier.

-The kicker is that our online world is based largely upon short-term snippets of information thrown at us all day that are designed to illicit only an immediate (and fleeting) response.
-Over time, we tune out to the constant bombardment and become somewhat anaesthetised to the message being communicated.
+The kicker is that our online world is full of short-term snippets of information.
+Data thrown at us all day is designed to elicit only an immediate (and fleeting) response.
+Over time, we can tune out to the constant bombardment.
+We become somewhat anaesthetised to the onslaught.

 We can use similar techniques in our interactions online.